-If you prefer, you can also access the Files interface using for Score's Services panel.
-Add it as a cloud storage option if it's not already configured, then tap it to view the splash screen and choose to either upload or download content.
+If you prefer, you can also access the Files interface using forScore's Services panel.
+If it's not already shown in the list of Services, tap the + button to select it, then tap it to view the splash screen and choose to either upload or download content.

-forScore's Documents (iOS 11)
+forScore's Documents

 Every app has its own Documents directory where they can store a user's information.
-If you've used iTunes' File Sharing panel, this is the directory you were working with.
+This is where forScore stores all of your PDF files; if you've ever used the File Sharing interface, this is the directory you were working with.

-for Score's Documents directory can also be accessed directly through the Files app included with iOS 11.
-Choose "On My iPad" (or iPhone) from the Locations list in the app's sidebar to see app folders for for Score and any other apps on your device that store data in their own Documents directories.
+forScore's Documents directory can also be accessed directly through the Files interface and standalone app.
+Choose "On My iPad" (or iPhone) from the Locations list in the app's sidebar to see app folders for forScore and any other apps on your device that store data in their own Documents directories.

-Working within forScore's Documents directory through the Files app carries the same implications as working within the iTunes File Sharing panel does-delete files here and they'll be permanently removed from forScore.
+Working within forScore's Documents directory through the Files app carries the same implications as working within the File Sharing interface does-delete files here and they'll be permanently removed from forScore.
 We do not recommend renaming PDF files through this interface as doing so will remove that file's metadata, annotations, and more.